maks-sh/scikit-uplift/docs/user_guide/index.rst

 .. _user_guide:

 **********
-User guide
+User Guide
 **********

 .. image:: https://habrastorage.org/webt/hf/7i/nu/hf7inuu3agtnwl1yo0g--mznzno.jpeg
-   :alt: User guide for uplift modeling and causal inference.
+   :alt: Cover of User Guide for uplift modeling and causal inference

 Uplift modeling estimates the effect of communication action on some customer outcome and gives an opportunity to efficiently target customers which are most likely to respond to a marketing campaign.
 It is relatively easy to implement, but surprisingly poorly covered in the machine learning courses and literature.